boredom101/django-ed-platform/notes.md

   - grades
   - subjects
   - subtopics
 - JSON View (What is the best way to do this?)
+(There is a JsonResponse object we can use.)

 ## Blocks